ctr-alt-f3/Gadu-Gadu-auto-roulette-bot/README.md

 # Gadu-Gadu-auto-roulette-bot
-simple script that automatically roulettes in any number of opened tabs on GG app, and copies links of the  profiles to the given file
+simple script that automatically roulettes in any number of opened tabs on GG app, copies links of the  profiles to the given file, and downloads profile pictures of those profiles

 # Quick start